airtimeEnthusiast/LoginDemo/README.md

 - The API server returns a fake JWT upon a sucessful POST of the credentials from the login screen.
 - It is optimized for the API dataset and may need refinement to scale.

+### Improvements
+- Develop a strategy pattern to the Item and Users list to reduce code redundancy.